Newfoundland

 Newfoundlands are generally healthy dogs, but like many large breeds, they're predisposed to certain conditions that Australian owners should be aware of.
 The average lifespan is 9-10 years, which is typical for giant breeds.

-Cystinuria, which causes urinary stones, is another hereditary condition to watch for.
+Cystinuria, a hereditary condition causing urinary stones, is another to watch for.
 Responsible Australian breeders screen their breeding stock for hip and elbow dysplasia, cardiac issues, and cystinuria through DNA testing.
+Regular health checks with your vet and choosing a reputable breeder are your best strategies for a healthy Newfie.

 Feeding a Newfoundland properly is crucial for maintaining their health and preventing serious conditions like bloat.
 These gentle giants have hearty appetites but slower metabolisms than smaller breeds, making portion control essential for Australian owners.